RohitBandaru/rohitbandaru.github.io/_posts/2024-08-01-SSL-with-Vision-Transformers.md

    1. Perhaps centering allows this method to work without having the predictor layer.
 The center is a exponential moving average of the teacher encoding (of both views).
 This vector is subtracted from the teacher’s encoding before the softmax.
 A temperature is also applied with the softmax to achieve a “sharpening”.
 These methods help the teacher avoid collapse.
 Centering ensures that a single component of the vector doesn’t dominate.
 Sharpening ensures that it doesn’t collapse to a uniform vector.
 4. Softmax is applied to each encoding.
 The student is trained with a cross entropy loss to match the teacher.
 The teachers weights are updated as an exponential moving average of the student.

-This paper compares the performance of DINO with ResNet and ViT architectures against [SOTA SSL methods](https://rohitbandaru.github.io/blog//SSL-with-Vision-Transformers/) such as [BYOL](https://arxiv.org/abs/2006.07733), MoCov2, and SwAV.
-The combination os DINO and ViT has the most significant advantage.
+This paper compares the performance of DINO with ResNet and ViT architectures against [SOTA SSL methods](/blog/Self-Supervised-Learning/) such as [BYOL](https://arxiv.org/abs/2006.07733), MoCov2, and SwAV.
+The combination of DINO and ViT has the most significant advantage.
 Interestingly, it is 6.6% better than ViT with BYOL training on linear ImageNet evaluation, despite minor differences in the methods.
 The SSL methods that are used for comparison were developed for CNN architectures, which put them at a disadvantage.
 DINO is designed for transformers, but what about it makes it work better with transformers?
 One possible explanation is that transformers handle different resolutions of images better.
 Higher resolution images results in more image patches generated in the transformer.
 The computation also scales quadratically in the attention operations with respect to the number of patches.
 For ResNet, the computation increases linearly.

 The two main “emerging properties” they observe is that DINO ViT features are useful for dense predictions such as semantic segmentation.
 Another property is that k nearest neighbors on the output encodings, without any finetuning.
 This enables image retrieval applications.